The Michael Tuck Stand and Glenferrie Oval revitalisation

 • Casual fitness such as walking, running, dog-walking and socialising.

-We will create a Women’s Australian Rules Football Hub, which will help the growing sport currently limited by a lack of available grounds.
-The hub would move away from the traditional home and away model and would host games without being a home ground for clubs.
+We will focus on supporting Women’s Australian Rules Football, which will help the growing sport currently limited by a lack of available grounds.

 This will: